 Artificial Intelligence is the ability of a computer program to learn and think.

-But, how to make AI think or learn by themselves?
-Let’s find out in the next section:
+But, how to make AI think or learn by itself?
+Let’s find that out in the next section:

 How does Artificial Intelligence work?